As originally published in Brushware Magazine on March-April, 2022

 There are several operational and supply chain priorities required to be ready to absorb additional sales.
 A critical one is to have base planning and scheduling processes with an eye to collaborative and concurrent planning processes with programs such as SIOP/ S&OP (sales, inventory, and operations planning), what if scenario planning and advanced insights into down-the-line impacts.
 In essence, the best way to say ‘yes’ to profitable revenue growth is to have the ability to rapidly assess capabilities and impacts and be assured of your ability to execute.

-Base planning processes include demand (forecasting), capacity (machinery, equipment, resources, suppliers, storage, transportation), production, inventory, replenishment, material, and logistics planning.
-These positions are often seen as analyst level and are underappreciated given the gravity of the impact on the ability to successfully grow and scale.
+Base supply chain planning processes include demand (forecasting), capacity (machinery, equipment, resources, suppliers, storage, transportation), production, inventory, replenishment, material, and logistics planning.
+Read our supply chain planning category blog articles for best practices.
+People in these positions are often seen as analyst level and are underappreciated given the gravity of the impact on the ability to successfully grow and scale.
 Clients start to appreciate the relevance of these processes as the strategic aspects are incorporated with SIOP and IBP (integrated business planning processes).
 As executives realize that when they create a predictable revenue forecast (at a product or customer group level) and determine the best and most profitable way to fulfill it, their service levels increase, lead times decrease, profitability and efficiencies soar, working capital accelerates, and team engagement increases, their interest is peaked.

 It is no longer enough to plan in a bubble.
 As supply chain disruptions occur, material shortages and extended lead times impact production schedules.
 As COVID causes absence rates to peak or the Great Resignation impacts the production workforce, production schedules change, customers are prioritized, and logistics plans are thwarted.
 The base planning processes cannot work in silos.
 Instead, immediate what-if scenarios should be reviewed, down-the-line impacts should be evaluated, and options assessed (offloading volume to a supply chain partner or using a backup supplier).
 Planning has become strategic and should go from customers to suppliers and include the links in between the two.